CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 {{#include example/build_concurrent.ergo}}
 ```

+Here we've changed a few things to take advantage of a few standard library
+functions:
+* `std:import` is used to specifically import particular indices of a value into
+  the current scope, so for instance here we are taking `cache`, `env`, etc.
+  from the standard library (rather than dumping the entire standard library
+  into the top-level scope).
+* `Path:with-output` is a convenience function that captures the typical use
+  case of creating an output path and having it depend on the command which
+  creates it.
+So we pass a _function_ (described in more detail in the next
+  section) which takes a single argument and returns the value which writes that
+  argument (which will be a new path).
+This replaces the `seq ^[out = Path:new:,
+  ..., :out]` pattern in the previous version of our script.
+* `task` is our concurrency primitive; it will return a value which, when
+  evaluated, will evaluate its value argument concurrently.

-From what we've covered so far, it should be clear how these changes work to
+From what we've covered so far, it should be clear how the rest of the changes
-achieve concurrent compilation.
-Remember, the `exec` commands (and other
+to our script achieve concurrent compilation.
+Remember, the `exec` commands (and
-commands) aren't doing their actions immediately, but rather returning future
+other commands) aren't doing their actions immediately, but rather returning
-values which are only forced as a chain of dependencies by the final value of
+values which are only evaluated as a chain of dependencies by the final value of
 the script.

 However, now we've got a lot of duplication.
 It'd be nice if we could make the